dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 EmrEtlRunner's own Archive Bucket.
 Create the required Archive Bucket in the same AWS region as your In Bucket.

-Done?
+**Important:** if you are using the StorageLoader to load your data into Redshift, you need to make sure that the location of your **In Bucket** and **Archive Bucket** are in 'us-east-1'.
+The reason is that currently, Amazon only offers Redshift in the 'us-east-1' region, and Redshift only supports the bulk loading of data from S3 within a region.

 Right, now we can install StorageLoader.

 <a name="installation"/>
 ## 3. Installation